srsavimetrics/srsavimetrics/qualifications_certifications.md

 Senior Wildlife Ecologist, Paul Chytyk, has worked as a wildlife consultant for over 20 years and has authored over 100 reports and journal articles on species inventory, environmental impact assessments, habitat modeling and wildlife policy.
 He has coordinated wildlife inventories and environmental impact assessments for LNG pipelines, highways, windfarms, hydro dams, and utility transmission projects across British Columbia, Alberta and Saskatchewan.
 He has developed and ground-truthed habitat models for various SARA-listed species.

 Specializing in ornithology, Paul annually conducts bird surveys and has authored various federal and provincial species status reports and species accounts in the BC Bird Atlas.
 He has helped coordinate successful submissions of large, multi-volume applications for run-of-river projects as well as other resource projects to the BC Environmental Assessment Office.
 Paul has also led communications, engagement and public facilitation efforts for various provincial initiatives, including the B.C.
 Cumulative Effects Framework, Identified Wildlife Management Strategy, Regionally Important Wildlife Strategy and the Conservation Framework.

+### Ryan Murphy

+Senior Biology Technologist and Senior Arborist, Ryan Murphy is a registered biology technologist who has worked as a wildlife consultant and field technician.
+Ryan is also a highly experienced, certified arborist.
+This unique combination of skills has made him valuable in projects involving arboreal ecosystems.
+He has worked on ecosystem restoration projects involving fungal inoculation and wildlife tree modification techniques.
+He also has extensive experience conducting field surveys for raptors and nesting songbirds.
+Ryan has utilized his extensive climbing experience to access various raptor species nests for objectives such as nestling banding and feather collection, as well as installation of artificial nesting platforms and nest monitoring cameras.
+Ryan is experienced in data acquisition and management including UAV-collected geomatics information for ecosystem and habitat mapping and inventory.

 ## Company Certifications